-Bird of paradise plants (Strelitzia reginae) grow about 5 feet tall and wide and bloom in spring and summer, producing flamboyant orange and blue flowers.
+The bird of paradise species (Strelitzia reginae) grows about 5 feet tall and wide and bloom in spring and summer, producing flamboyant orange and blue flowers.
+They grow outdoors in U.S. Department of Agriculture plant hardiness zones 10 through 12 but they grow as houseplants everywhere, advises Missouri Botanical Garden.
 For best results, split or divide them after they have been blooming for a few years.
 It's also possible to start new plants by digging up and replanting newly formed suckers that have developed two to three leaves.

-Bird of paradise plants grow outdoors in U.S. Department of Agriculture plant hardiness zones 9 through 12 but they grow as houseplants everywhere.
-Divide outdoor and indoor bird of paradise plants in early spring or late summer before they begin to put on new growth.
+Dividing bird of paradise plants is best done in early spring or late summer before they begin to put on new growth.
 Water the plant generously a day or two before dividing.

 Select a new planting site for the bird of paradise divisions before digging the plant up.
 Plant the divisions in full sun for profuse flowers.
 They will grow in shadier areas but will bloom less.
 Tolerant to a variety of soils, bird of paradise plants perform best grown in fertile, well-drained soil.

 Dividing Outdoor Bird of Paradise

 Things You'll Need